mvdriel/php-crud-api2/README.md

     php build.php

-NB: The script loads the classes in reverse alphabetical order.
+NB: The script appends the classes in alphabetical order (directories first).

 ## Limitations